Corsica: Cuisine

 From the mountains to the plains and sea, many ingredients play a role.
 Game such as wild boar (Cingale, Singhjari) is popular.
 There also is seafood and river fish, such as trout.
-Delicacies, such as figatellu (also named as ficateddu), made with liver, coppa, ham (prizuttu), lonzu, are made from Corsican pork (porcu nustrale).Characteristic among the cheeses is brocciu (similar to ricotta), which is used as a fresh ingredient in many dishes, from first courses (sturzapreti) to cakes (fiadone).
+Delicacies, such as figatellu (also named as ficateddu), made with liver, coppa, ham (prizuttu), lonzu, are made from Corsican pork (porcu nustrale).
+Characteristic among the cheeses is brocciu (similar to ricotta), which is used as a fresh ingredient in many dishes, from first courses (sturzapreti) to cakes (fiadone).
 Other cheeses, like casgiu merzu ("rotten cheese", the Corsican counterpart of the Sardinian casu martzu), and casgiu veghju, are made from goat or sheep milk.
 Chestnuts are the main ingredient in the making of pulenta castagnina and cakes (falculelle).
 A variety of alcohol also exists, ranging from aquavita (brandy), red and white Corsican wines (Vinu Corsu), muscat wine (plain or sparkling), to the famous "Cap Corse" apéritif produced by Mattei.
-The herbs which are part of Maquis (machja), and the chestnuts and acorns of the Corsican forests are eaten by local animals, resulting in a noticeable flavour in the food there.
+The Maquis (machja) is a popular source of herbs and the Corsican forests a source of chestnuts and acorns, also eaten by local animals.